omsai/journals/laser-combiner/README.md

 Necessity
 ---------
-To change the laser intensity of a channel, Metamorph 7 is cumbersome:
+Changing the laser intensity of a channel in Metamorph 7 is cumbersome:

 1. Open the "Devices > Configure Illumination" window
 2. Find the slider from the list of all device properties